pkic/pkimm/categories/policies-and-documentation/_index.md

 #### Guidance

-Certificate policy (CP) is used to establish the controls of the issuing party and the roles and responsibilities of its entities for the specific PKI implementation and use case.
-Its used to provide assurance to partners and show the trustworthiness by the use of standards.
+Certificate Policy (CP) is used to establish the controls of the issuing party and the roles and responsibilities of its entities for the specific PKI implementation and use case.
+It's used to provide assurance to partners and show the trustworthiness by the use of standards.
 It can be considered as a high level contract between the parties involved in the PKI and therefore should be published and available to all parties involved.

 CPs are described in a document form where the content may differ.
 Multiple policies can be part of a single document for different use cases.
 A CP contains a set of rules that indicates the applicability of a certificate to a particular community and/or class of applications with common security requirements or level of security (for instance certificates for the purpose of: persons, domains, organizations, authenticity and confidentiality, services).
 To uniquely identify the purpose of the certificates the CP contains unique numbers (Object Identifier, OID) which needs to be registered.

-In general CP is addressing the following items:
+In general a CP addresses the following items:
 -	Types of certificates
 -	Document name and identification
 -	PKI participants